Sanglorian/orcus/Orcus Rulebook - current.md

 ### Will Defense

-Add the higher of your Wisdom modifier and your Charisma modifier to your Reflex defense.
+Add either your Wisdom modifier or your Charisma modifier (whichever is higher) to your Will defense.

 ## Charisma